Trevor Brazile

 Trevor Brazile (born November 16, 1976) is a semi-retired American rodeo cowboy who competed in the Professional Rodeo Cowboys Association (PRCA) and partners with a cowboy named Miles Baker.
 He was inducted into the ProRodeo Hall of Fame in 2022.
 He holds the record for the most PRCA world championship titles with 26.
 He won his 26th title in 2020.
 He also holds the record for the most all-around cowboy world champion titles at 14, breaking the record of 7 titles held by Ty Murray; Murray's last earned was in 1998.

-In 2010, Brazile won his 8th all-around title, surpassing Murray's seven titles from 1998.
-Murray's titles were won all in roughstock events, as opposed to Brazile's timed-event wins, and he is still the youngest winner of the title.
+Early life

+Brazile was born in Amarillo, Texas, and says that "he wants to be remembered as a great cowboy".